Fiction about family life, as psychotherapy

 But Inspector Glasheen had failed to turn up as yet, and now there was a special request from the Murder Squad to take on a new case in Wattling Town which had just been phoned in this morning.

 The note had been sent round by motorcycle courier – and then read out by Gilligan.
-It declared that the Murder Squad was too busy to deal with this case: in which a sixteen year old boy has been murdered in his bed, at home, in the absence of any evidence of a break-in.
+It declared that the Murder Squad was too busy to deal with this case: in which a sixteen year old boy has been murdered in his bed, in his parents’ home, in the absence of any evidence of a break-in.
 The Murder Squad suspected that this is a domestic crime, and a complex one at that; and so it falls under the remit of ‘special crimes’; and besides they cannot spare the manpower to investigate it.

 Sergeant Delaney is already up to his eyebrows with special, complex cases.
 Just writing up the case notes keeps him at his desk until eight or nine o’clock every night, including Saturdays!